 In order for us to minimise mixing of children from different bubbles, the lunch break for each class will last 45 minutes giving time to eat and play.
 There will be two sittings at lunch each day with thorough cleaning taking place in between.
-In the first instance, Farm Kitchen will provide packed lunches to all those children who are eligible for a free meal and for any other children whose parents have ordered a meal.
-Hot meal provision should be in place from 21st September.
+Hot school meals will be available from 8th March.